In Your Eyes (Niamh Kavanagh song)

+Background

+Conception

+"In Your Eyes" was written and composed by Jimmy Walsh.
 In the song, the singer tells how, after being lonely, she has found love and heaven in her lover's arms and how it has changed her.

-Overview

 In 1992, Walsh, who was based in New York, recorded a demo of the song in a studio there.
 One of the engineers suggested a girl singer who he knew to record it.
 A then-unknown Idina Menzel came in and listened to the song.
 She suggested a key change for the chorus as she found it rather flat.
 Walsh was concerned that this would make the song too difficult to sing, but Menzel insisted she could do it.
 She duly recorded the demo and this was sent to Niamh Kavanagh, who was recommended to Walsh as being a singer who could handle the difficult ranges within the song.
-Kavanagh loved it, but was unsure of wanting to compete in Eurovision.
+Kavanagh loved it, but was unsure of wanting to compete in the Eurovision Song Contest.
 Eventually, Walsh said that he would withdraw the song if she did not do it, so she agreed to enter with it.